Check Squid Configuration

 - Version of Web Safety you are running, its logs and configuration files from /opt/websafety/etc

 If possible it is also advised to do the dump of ICAP transactions between Squid and wsicapd.
-Go to UI / Squid / Settings / Network, check the ICAP Debug option, click “Save and Restart” button in the top right corner.
+Go to UI / Web Filter / Settings / Network, check the ICAP Debug option, click “Save and Restart” button in the top right corner.
 Reproduce the error and pack *.sent and *.received files in /opt/websafety/var/temp folder - this may give us a better clue about HTTP/HTTPS traffic when error occured.